GioF71/upmpdcli-docker/README.md

+# upmpdcli-docker

-# upmpdcli-docker - a Docker image for upmpdcli
+A Docker image for upmpdcli.

 ## Reference